The List of Metallica Albums in Order of Release Date

 11. All Within My Hands

-Metallica’s St. Anger, released in 2003, is an album that divided fans and critics alike.
-It marked a departure from the band’s traditional sound, featuring a raw and aggressive approach with stripped-down production.
-The album is known for its heavy guitar riffs, pounding drums, and introspective lyrics that touch on themes of anger, frustration, and personal struggles.
-St. Anger showcased Metallica experimenting with a more modern and alternative metal sound, incorporating elements like downtuned guitars and a lack of guitar solos.
-Despite its polarizing reception, the album remains a significant chapter in Metallica’s discography, reflecting a turbulent period in the band’s history.
+Released in 2003, Metallica’s St. Anger has become an album split between fans and critics.
+This was where the real deviation from the traditional sound of the band occurred, with a raw, aggressive approach and very stripped-down production.
+The album has heavy guitar riffs, pounding drums, and some pretty introspective lyrics that dwell on themes of anger, frustration, and personal struggles.
+St. Anger showed Metallica in the mood for more modern and alternative metal sounds, featuring things like downtuned guitars and a lack of solos.
+Although it received a polarizing reception, it would be an important record for Metallica’s discography—representing one of the turbulent times for the band.

 9. Death Magnetic (2008)